Directions and industry requirements are regularly updated

 A person with management or control of a workplace must ensure, so far as is reasonably practicable, that the workplace and the means of entering and leaving it are safe and without risks to health.

 Employees also have duties under the OHS Act, which includes that they must:

 - Take reasonable care for their own health and safety and that of persons who may be affected by the employee's acts or omissions at a workplace.

 - Co-operate with their employer with respect to any action taken by the employer to comply with a requirement imposed by or under the OHS Act.

-DHHS: Health services and general practice - coronavirus disease (COVID-19)External link
+DH: Health services and general practice - COVID-19External link

 COVID-19 Pandemic Plan for Victorian Health SectorExternal link